ocaml-multicore/ocaml5-tutorial/README.md

 ## Installation

 This tutorial works on x86-64 and Arm64 architectures on Linux and macOS.
+If you're new to OCaml, it will be necessary to first [install opam](https://opam.ocaml.org/doc/Install.html), OCaml's package manager.

 Before we move on to the instructions, check your version of opam with `opam --version`, then follow the instructions below for your version.
 You can also quickly update to the latest version of opam (currently 2.1.2) by running: